Welcome to your Computer Gameplay Design and Production course

 Foundation semester one activities

-As part of the Foundation year, you will cover a range of modules:
+If you are studying the course with an integrated Foundation Year, you will cover a range of modules including:

 Introduction to Games Scholarship - In this module, you will begin your journey as a games developer in training, understanding the roles and career opportunities within the games industry and beyond.